COVID-19 - information and guidance for social, community, and residential care settings

 Named person initiative

 During a COVID-19 outbreak, when routine visiting is temporarily suspended, the named person initiative is to be used for visiting.
-This person centred approach can also be considered for visiting arrangements during outbreaks of any organism to support the health and wellbeing of residents as much as possible as long as this does not interfere with effective outbreak management.
+This person-centred approach can also be considered for visiting arrangements during outbreaks of any organism to support the health and wellbeing of residents as much as possible as long as this does not interfere with effective outbreak management.
 This is at the discretion of the HPT supporting management of the outbreak.

 Staff can support service users to choose 'named persons' who may visit them during a COVID-19 outbreak, when this initiative is in place.

 Staff will advise on whether the visit can take place in communal areas, or if it must be in the resident’s own room.

 Having a named person to visit during a COVID-19 outbreak can avoid service users experiencing periods of isolation from their loved ones.